Bloomington Canyon Yurt

-The WSU Outdoor Program is proud to offer the Bloomington Canyon Yurt in beautiful Bear Lake Idaho for its 5th rental season.
+The WSU Outdoor Program is proud to offer the Bloomington Canyon Yurt in beautiful Bear Lake Idaho.
 The yurt rental program is available to WSU students and the general public.
-Renting the Yurt requires, route finding, experience in backcountry travel, and the ability to read a map and or GPS.
+Renting the yurt requires, route finding, experience in backcountry travel, and the ability to read a map and or GPS.
 The Bloomington Canyon Yurt opens up some of the best ski and snowmobile terrain Idaho has to offer.

 The Mongolian-style Yurt is outfitted with a wooden floor, wood burning stove, kitchen, and bunks for up to 10 with two additional cots.
 The Yurt is located in Bloomington Canyon.
 The trail head is approximately 108 miles from the Weber State University Campus.